(176) The countermeasure to DNS

 to make sure that the response was from an authorized DNS server.

-(177) Kathy works in an all-Windows environment and has been told that a Unix network needs to also be set up to support some new applications that cannot run on Windows systems.
-She has read that she needs to set up an NIS server.
-Why would she need to set this up?
+has read that she needs to set up an NIS server.
+Why would she need to set this

-A. To allow Windows and Unix clients to share files through a virtual file system
+A. To allow Windows and Unix clients to

 B. Security purposes

-C. To include a type of firewall that works in Unix environments
+C. To include a type of firewall that

-D. Central administration
+D. Central

 Explanation: